With College On Hold & Jobs Scarce, Gen Z Consulting Is Booming

 If there’s such a thing as a Gen Z consulting veteran, Connor Blakley is it: He started a Gen Z consulting agency, YouthLogic, when he was just 15 and says it’s a suitable career path for young people looking to become entrepreneurs.
 He’s gotten a lot of cold emails from people asking him about his work, especially now that COVID-19 has disrupted both the school year and post-graduate hiring cycle.

-But Blakley warns against thinking the job is all glamour and boardrooms: “They definitely think you literally show up and just answer simple questions about your generation.”
-He says good Gen Z consulting is all about fighting stereotypes, starting with the stereotypes people have about youth in general.
-“Then they actually talk to me and realise there is so much more and realise that I’m actually smart.”

-With TikTok under a magnifying glass and so many young leaders at the forefront of the fights against police brutality and climate change, plus with much-publicised virtual classes and cancelled graduations, 2020 might just be Gen Z’s most visible year.
+With TikTok under a magnifying glass and so many young leaders at the forefront of the fights against police brutality and climate change, in add to that the much-publicized virtual classes and canceled graduations, 2020 might just be Gen Z’s most visible year.
 But it’s also Gen Z’s most financially trying year.
 In that light, Gen Z consulting offers itself as a weird, unlikely helping hand that trades on the capital of youth.
 But most importantly, Gen Z consulting puts young people in the same room with leaders and executives — people who have the power to make big, necessary changes.
 It will give today’s youth a chance to see if the elders responsible for so many of today’s messes are willing to listen.